JuliaDataScience/JuliaDataScience/contents/dataframes.md

 ```

 We can filter rows by using `filter(f::Function, df)`.
+This function is very similar to the function `filter(f::Function, V::Vector)` from Julia itself.
 Working with a function `f` for filtering can be a bit difficult to use in practice, but it is very powerful.
 As a simple example, we can create a function which checks whether it's input equals "Alice":